Skip To Content

 The most effective legal technology prioritizes people.
 When a digital innovation department identifies opportunities, it looks at who will be using the final product.
 One area of law that’s ripe for technological improvement is internal and external communication and collaboration.
 Physical documents gave way to fax machines and later email, but new platforms offer collaborative workspaces with secure file sharing and instant interactions between legal professionals and their clients.

-Professionals can explore various existing tools, including Lupl (a legal matter collaboration platform and a client of ours) and Legaler (a videoconferencing tool for attorneys and lawyers).
+Professionals can explore various existing tools, including Lupl (a legal matter collaboration platform and a former client of ours) and Legaler (a videoconferencing tool for attorneys and lawyers).
 Alternatively, they can evaluate existing internal platforms or tools to see what pain points still exist and what problems remain unsolved.

 2. Base decisions on data.